Undergoing Surgery and Recovery

 Can I come to more than one?

-Each Undergoing Surgery and Recovery session will cover the same issues, but you’re welcome to come to as many as you’d find helpful.
+Each Undergoing Surgery and Recovery session will cover the same content, but you’re welcome to come to as many as you’d find helpful.

 I find it beneficial listening to other patients' stories and interacting with other patients.